MedPath

 Exclusion Criteria

-• previous knee injury or surgery (contralateral knee)
+• Previous knee injury or surgery (contralateral knee)

-• body mass index over 35 kg/m2
+• Body mass index (BMI) over 35 kg/m2

-• planned pregnancy during study duration
+• Current or planned pregnancy during study duratuiom

 Study & Design